dglib/plextv/README.md

 I prefer to build this with podman since it allow init/systemd: `podman build -t shaker242/plex .`

+Notes:
-Note there is a section in the deployment for a 'claim' number... it only lasts 4 mins, I recommend deploying the environment without it to make sure everything is running.
+1. There is a section in the deployment for a 'claim' number... it only lasts 4 mins, I recommend deploying the environment without it to make sure everything is running.
 Once you have your code, put it in the deployment and just `oc apply -f plex-deployment.yaml`.
+2. You can find your timezone here: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones